nasa/opera-sds-pcm/CONTRIBUTING.md

 Take a look at our [issue tracking system]([INSERT LINK TO YOUR ISSUE TRACKING SYSTEM]), and filter by `good first issue` for issues that are low-complexity, and that will help you get familiar with our issue tracking and patch submission process.

-#### Submit a Pull Request

-Pull requests are the core way our project will receive your patch contributions.
-Navigate to your branch on your own fork within the version control system, and submit a pull request or submit the patch text to our project.

-Please make sure to provide a meaningful text description to your pull requests, whenever submitted.
-Our pull-request template will be auto-generated for you when you create your pull-request.
-See the template [here]([INSERT LINK TO YOUR PULL REQUEST TEMPLATE, ex: .github/PULL_REQUEST_TEMPLATE.md]).

-**Working on your first Pull Request?** See guide: [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 ## Our Development Process